bertofurth/Seagate-Central-Debian/README.md

 **This project is not endorsed or supported by the original vendors or manufacturers of the Seagate Central NAS.**

+Debian on the Seagate Central appears to be fairly stable but there have been occasions where the unit will hang mysteriously, paticularly at boot time.
+If you boot up the unit and it is unresponsive after a few minutes then a hard power cycle may be in order.

-Note that our tests have shown that the "Bullseye" (Version 11) of Debian works fine on the Seagate Central, but we've seen significant instability with "Bookworm" (Version 12) when using the default 64k page size kernel (4k kernel seems ok).
+Also note that our tests have shown that while Debian "Bullseye" (Version 11) is fairly stable on the Seagate Central, we've seen significant problems with "Bookworm" (Version 12) particularly when using the default 64k page size kernel.
 It may be that this later version of Debian does not work well with 64k page sizes.
+We strongly suggest not upgrading the Seagate Central to releases later than Debian "Bullseye" (11).

 ## TLDNR
 * Obtain a Debian for Seagate Central upgrade image (see Releases)